 Hares and Humans

 Hares have been hunted by humans for centuries both for meat and sport.
 They were once very common in pastures and ploughed fields but over recent years their numbers have declined drastically in many areas.
-As of June 2012 hare numbers had declined from around 4 million a century ago to 750,000 to 800,000, although they are still fairly common in lowland Scotland.
+Mountain hares are native to the UK, and are now largely restricted to Scotland, but brown hares were, like rabbits, introduced and are estimated to number about 800,000 this is a decline from around 4 million a century ago.